ikukonakano/DH110/Assignment06/README.md

 ### Typeface family and size

+Title text: "Permanent Marker", 50 pt., Line Height: 30, Letter Spacing: 1 px

-Header: I chose a decorative typeface called "Permanent Marker" that was used for the title of the page For all other text, I chose a typeface family called "Inter".
+For all other text, I chose a typeface family called "Work Sans".

-Body text: “Inter”, Regular, 16 pt., Line spacing: 2, Letter spacing: -0.17 px Subtitle text: “Inter”, Medium, 18 pt., Letter spacing: -0.17 px Caption text: “Inter”, Regular, 10 pt., Line spacing: 1.5.
-Letter spacing: 0 px How I made the decision: I chose the decorative typeface "Mochiy Pop One" because I felt like it looked like a fun font that was still legible.
-I didn't want to overuse the font, which is why I opted to use it scarcely for areas like the headers, or for the name of the app on the landing page.
-I used a 24pt size for the title text because it was 1.5x the size of the size of my body text.

-I chose the typeface family "Inter" for everything else in the app because it is a sans-serif font that looks clean and easy to read.
-It also had multiple weight options, which all looked great.
-I used a 16pt size for my body text in regular weight because it was suggested, and I felt like it was a good size when I tested it on the wireframe.
-I used a 18pt size for my subtitle text in medium weight for the subtitles.
-I chose a different font weight because I wanted to create a stronger emphasis on the information provided here.
-I also made the font size a bit larger so that it is more noticable than the body text, but wasn't overbearing the page.
-I used a 10pt size for my caption text in regular weight because this size fit the best underneath the icons that I wanted to use this text for without going too small.
+Body text: Regular, 16 pt., Line Height: 20, Letter Spacing: 0.6 px

+Menu text: Regular, 14 pt., Line Height: 16, Letter Spacing: 0.6 px

+Button text: Regular, 14

+Key text: Regular, 14, Letter Spacing: 0.6 px, Line Height: 16

+Pop-up text: Mixed, 7 & 8 pt., Letter Spacing: 0.08, Line Height: 10

+Rationale: I made the choice to use "Permanent Marker" for the title because I thought it was an interesting and different font that was still legible.
+Since this is a website that uses crowdsourced information, this font in particular felt especially hand-written.
+I used it sparingly because it would be overwhelming as a user to see this font everywhere in more text heavy places (i.e. the "how to use section").
+I used bigger text for the title to make it pop, and I made the section on the left of the screen a bit bigger than the key/legend so users would be drawn to it before using the map.

+I made the choice to use "Work Sans" for all other text because it is a simple, clean, and very legible font.
+I used the various weighting options to my advantage.
+For example, I change the weight of the "How to Use" title in between two section of body text on the left to differentiate these sections and make it look easier to read.
+Additionally, this font came in hand when creating the pop-up.
+The pop-up has smaller font because there are many items in the map, and so all the information to fit concisely within the map.
+In the pop-up, I utilize the various weights and styles (bold, italicized) to differentiate titles/section and content.

-Color scheme
+### Color scheme

+Light mode / dark mode

+body background color / body text color (white): FFFFFF

-background color (sand): FFFAF6 text color (black): 393939
+body text color / body background color (black): 393939

-Accent colors
+**Accent colors**

-brown (for headers and footers): 60492C blue (for interactive elements): 2D8B90 green (for interactive elements): 748106
+brown (for title): 60492C

+blue (for subtitle within body text): 2D8B90

+green (for interactive elements): 78B351 & 9AC77C

-How I made the decision: For the color scheme, I wanted to use Hawaii's Division of State Parks website as inspiration, as well as the images of Hawaii displayed on their front page.
-The colors I chose (sand and blue) were very nature and beach themed, which is inspired by what Hawaii is best known for.
-The brown and green was also inspired by the branding used on Hawaii's Division of State Parks website, so overall, I am happy with the final color scheme.
-My interviewee also noticed how the colors reminded them of the beach and palm trees, which was my intention with these colors.
+Rationale: I used the Los Angeles Food Policy Council (LAFPC)'s website as inspiration.
+However, for accessibility purposes, I wanted to chose colors that allowed for more contrast.
+Thus, I based the color scheme on the LAFPC's website but changed them a bit to reflect this.
+For example, as opposed to the orange (F59338) that is used for their website, I used the brown color above.
+I acted similarly for the blue and green.

 Layout grid and spacing
 for the layout grid, I used a 10 pixel grid, where the distance between each grid space represented 10 pixels.